slwang-ustc/FL_PS_MPI_client_selection/README.md

 ``

 ## News
-I have fixed an important bug on June 3, 2023, Please download the newest version.
+I have fixed an important bug on June 3, 2023, Please download the latest version.